 1John Hope Franklin, George Washington Williams: A Biography (Chicago: University of Chicago Press, 1985), 54.

 7 Franklin, George Washington Williams, 186.

 Footnotes/Endnotes are single-spaced within notes and double-spaced between notes.

 Papers will be typed in 12 pt. font, double-spaced, and will have 1″ margins (please note that the default in WORD is 1.25¨).
 Be sure to spellcheck and grammar check your papers.
-Set the default on your grammar check to FORMAL.
 Computer breakdowns are NOT an excuse.
+Papers are due at the beginning of class.
 Late papers (even one minute late), will be penalized one grade for each 24 hour period.